One of the most common questions we hear all the time is: What are the FHA credit score requirements?

 As of today, you need to have a credit score of at least 500 to get a home loan from FHA.
 If you want to make the minimum down payment of only 3.5%, you will need a credit score of 580 or higher.

-However, poor credit borrowers should realize that many FHA approved lenders will require you to have credit scores of 620 to 640 to get an FHA mortgage loan.
-Individual lenders have the flexibility to have stricter lending criteria.
+However, poor credit borrowers should realize that many FHA approved lenders will require you to have credit scores of 620 to 640 to get an FHA mortgage.
+Individual lenders have the flexibility to have stricter lending criteria which is frequently higher than the minimum credit score for FHA loans.

 Some experts think that FHA may ease lending standards more in 2017 and this could allow hundreds of thousands more families to buy a home.